Last updated 5th April, 2023

-Want to know how much fitting a wet room will cost you on average?
+Want to know about wet rooms?
+Need to know how much fitting a wet room will cost you on average?

-In this article we list all average prices for wet rooms of different sizes and quality, including cost of bathroom tiles and wet room flooring installation.
+In this article we list all average prices (anywhere between £2000 and £9000) for wet rooms of different sizes and quality, including cost of installing a shower, bathroom tiles and laying wet room flooring.

 So take a look below!

 A wet room is currently one of the most sought-after types of bathroom in the UK and is both a popular option in premium new build properties and a common home improvement project on older properties.

 Wet rooms are also no longer limited to ground floors, as new flooring technologies allow you to put a wet room anywhere in the home, even in a loft.

 The actual cost of a wet room installation will vary depending on the fittings and the existing floor, but the average price of a wet room is typically between £2000 and £9000.

 Prices vary depending on the size of the bathroom, with small wet room conversion costs starting at £2000 up to £7000 for a 3 square metre space.